Friday, January 9, 2026

 SOYBEANS:

-mt.
-On the July chart, resistance is the 20-day moving average at $10.54, which
+24,900 of oil.
+On the March chart, resistance is the 20-day moving average at

 WHEAT:

-with the Upper Bollinger Band at $5.53 the next level of resistance.
+resistance the Upper Bollinger Band at $5.37.

 David Fiala can be reached at dfiala@futuresone.com